Star Trek: Picard season 2: release date predictions, story, new cast members and everything we know

 According to an interview in Variety, Michael Chabon won't be as heavily involved in season 2 of Star Trek: Picard as he was in the first.
 He's shifting his attention to developing a TV series for Showtime based on his novel The Amazing Adventures of Kavalier & Clay.
 But he will continue to work on Picard season 2 as an executive producer, and give notes to the writers.
 "I’m still an executive producer on Picard," he told Variety.
 "I’m writing two episodes.
 I was there breaking the second season, all the way through.
 I was engaged, I think, to exactly the same degree as I was on the first season."

 According to the Hollywood Reporter, the co-creator of 2015's 12 Monkeys TV series, Terry Matalas, will join Star Trek: Picard season 2 as an executive producer.
-The source also suggests he was pulled from CBS's MacGyver reboot, as Picard is now a high priority for the studio, Matalas will likely take over as showrunner from Chabon.
+The source also suggests he was pulled from CBS's MacGyver reboot, as Picard is now a high priority for the studio.
+Matalas could take over as showrunner from Chabon.

 Star Trek: Picard is available to watch on CBS All Access in the US, Amazon Prime Video internationally.